umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/shipping-range-and-rate-providers.md

 #### Registering your custom Shipping Rate Range Provider

 Shipping Rate Range Providers are automatically added by type so there is no specific registration code you need to implement.
-By inheritting from the `ShippingRateRangeProvider<TRangeModel>` base class, Umbraco Commerce will automatically load your implementation and add it to the Shipping Rate Range Providers collection.
+By inheriting from the `ShippingRateRangeProvider<TRangeModel>` base class, Umbraco Commerce will automatically load your implementation and add it to the Shipping Rate Range Providers collection.

 ## Shipping Rate Provider